-So you have to consider other factors like the age of your guests and how many people you really think will be dancing at one time.
+However, you do have to consider other factors like the age of your guests, and how many people you really think will be dancing at one time.

 So take this dance party for example:

-If you count, there are actually about 45 people on the floor and…they look like they are having a blast!
+If you count, there are about 45 people on the floor, and they are clearly having fun.

-But because the entire room is a wood floor and there are no corners telling guests where the dace floor ends, they all spread out and consequently it looks like it’s not a packed floor and thus not as much energy in the room as possible.
+But because the entire room is a wood floor and there are no corners telling guests where the dance floor ends, they all spread out, and consequently it looks like it’s not a packed floor and thus not as much energy in the room as possible.

 Now compare that to this dance party:

 Notice that there are only about 20 people on this floor.
 Almost HALF less than the previous photo but it appears to have more energy because everyone is grouped together tight because they are on a rental dance floor that has defined edges.

-NOTE: Hey Mister DJ always recommend having some type of dance floor for every event…even when the venue has a natural concrete or wood floor.
-The reason is that the perimeter creates what we call “defined space” that draws people in and insure more dancing.
+To Recap: Hey Mister DJ always recommends having some type of dance floor for every event…even when the venue has a natural concrete or wood floor.
+Again, the reason is that the perimeter creates what we call “defined space” that draws people in and helps ensure more dancing.
 An open area is “undefined space” and often guests feel uncomfortable dancing in such an area.

-It’s counter-intuitive but my point is that when you have a SMALLER dance floor, you are likely to get MORE people dancing.
+It’s counter-intuitive but when you have a SMALLER dance floor, you are likely to get MORE people dancing.
 Now go out and have the best dance party ever!